Corporate culture has a significant impact on your business. It can be a major obstacle to the firm’s ability to reach its potential.

 Too Much Focus on Operations

-A management team that is overly focused on operations can suffer from strategic blindness.
+Managers who are overly focused on operations can suffer from strategic blindness.
 Their preoccupation with day-to-day activities prevents them from seeing the bigger picture.
 They fail to adopt a strategic, longer-term perspective based on a solid understanding of the dynamics of the marketplace.

 An operational mindset results in premature implementation before any business strategy has been fully developed.
 Strategies created from an operational focus tend to be incremental, essentially maintaining the status quo, rather than game-changers.
 In addition, business initiatives are often more tactical in nature than strategic.
 As a result, significant new opportunities for growth are missed.